Ningbo Rail Transit: Line 4

 Line 4 starts from Cicheng Station in Cicheng Town and turns south into the North External Ring Viaduct where it turns east–west.
 After reaching Jiangbei Avenue, it starts to turn underground and deviates from the viaduct to Zhuangqiao railway station where it turns south, crosses Yaojiang River and reaches Ningbo railway station.
 Then Line 4 goes along Changchun Road, Xingning Road until it reaches Canghai Road and become north–south again.
 After reaching Shounan Road it turns into southeast direction and reaches Dongqian Lake, its destination.

 Line 5

 Line 5 starts from Buzheng Station in western Yinzhou District as an underground line.
 Then it goes along Yinxian Road and passes the Fenghua River until it reaches Xiaying and turns north.
 Then the line goes along first Haiyan Road and then Yuanshi Road.
 Then the line passes the Yong River and reaches its destination, Xingzhuang Road Station.

 Lines under construction and under planning

-According to the "Ningbo Rail Transit Construction Plan (2013-2020)" approved by the NDRC, Line 1 to Line 4 and the Phase 1 of Line 5 will be completed before 2020, the total length of Ningbo Rail Transit will be 173.1 kilometers.

 In December 2020, the "2021-2026 Construction Plan of Ningbo Rail Transit" was approved by NDRC.
-The plan includes first phase of Lines 6, 7 and 8 as well as extensions to Line 1 and 4, totaling 106.5km of new lines.
+The plan includes first phase of Lines 6, 7 and 8 as well as extensions to Line 1 and 4, totaling 106.5 km of new lines.
 Additionally, late stage planning work is underway on two regional express metro lines to Cixi and Xiangshan.